-- 1. Interviews will take place in a mutually agreed upon location.
-The two 90 minute interviews will be conducted on separate days at mutually agreed times. - 2.
-The interviews will be taped then transcribed into a written format.
-Your confidentiality will be respected at all times.
-The transcriber will not know your identity. - 3.
-You will be asked to answer a series of questions about your illness, its associated difficulties, and relevant experiences.
-Although I will initiate discussion with these questions, the dialogue will be open, and you are free to comment on anything that seems significant to you. - 4.
-During the course of the interviews, strong emotions and memories may surface.
+- 1. Dance practice and performance will take place in a mutually agreed upon location. - 2.
+The performance will be videotaped.
+Your confidentiality will be respected at all times. - 3.
+During the course of the dance practice and performance, strong emotions and memories may surface.
 You may feel some psychological discomfort.
-You are free to take a break from the interview or discontinue the interview at any point.
-If following the interview you feel the need for psychological counseling, referrals will be provided. - 5.
-Following the transcription of the interviews you will be sent a copy of the transcript.
-After reviewing the document you will be contacted by phone and asked to add comment and/or clarification.
-Added comments will then be included in the final draft of the thesis.
+You are free to take a break from practice or performance at any point.
+If following practice or performance you feel the need for psychological counseling referrals will be provided. - 4.
+Following the performance you will be sent a video copy of the play.
+After reviewing the video you will be contacted by phone and asked about your well-being.